madeindra/madeindra.github.io/_posts/2024-12-07-docker-argument-vs-variable-vs-secret.md

 The value of `ENV` available during build process and when the image is running as container.

-I recommend to use `ENV` for configuring runtime.
-For example, to set API endpoint, I don't recommend using it for secret value like password.
+I recommend using `ENV` for configuring runtime.
+For example, to set API endpoints.
+I don't recommend using it for sensitive values like passwords.

-To pass environment variables during build, we will need to make use of build arguments.
-This is why previously I said they are closely related.
+To pass environment variables during build, we need to use build arguments.
+This is why I previously said they are closely related.

 ```Dockerfile
 ARG USER